Quick overview

 Example:

-If you need to prove that a judgment has become final – for example, to apply for enforcement – you can ask the court to issue a certificate of legal force.
+If you need to prove that a decision has become final – for example, to apply for enforcement – you can ask the court to issue a certificate of legal force.
 The court will usually issue you with a document (or an electronic document) stating the date on which the decision became final.
 You can then attach this document to the application for enforcement or use it in other legal or official proceedings.

 If you get the legal force wrong